The Latest | Hamas says Israel's offensive in north Gaza could sink cease-fire efforts

 The militant group said in a statement Monday that its top political leader Ismail Haniyeh warned mediators of the “collapse” of the negotiations, saying Israeli Prime Minister Benjamin Netanyahu and the Israeli army would bear “full responsibility.”

-The statement came days after the two sides appeared to have narrowed gaps in the long-running talks aimed at pausing the fighting nine months into the war in Gaza.
+The statement came days after the two sides appeared to have narrowed gaps in the long-running negotiations.
 Talks on a cease-fire were expected to resume this week.

+Hamas wants an agreement that ensures that the war ends and Israeli troops fully leave Gaza.
+Israel says it cannot halt the war before the Palestinian militant group is eliminated.
+Postwar governance and security control of the enclave have also been contentious issues.

 Israel launched the war in Gaza after Hamas' Oct.
 7 attack, in which militants stormed into southern Israel, killed some 1,200 people — mostly civilians — and abducted about 250.